 Brazilian Women at the Dawn of Time (of the New World at least…)

 In the early 1500s Diogo Álvares Correia rocked up on the shores of Brazil.
-Gobsmacked at the palm tree-laden beaches; the ginormous size of the Amazon river and very much shipwrecked in Brazil.
+Gobsmacked at the palm tree-laden beaches; the size of the Amazon river and very much shipwrecked in Brazil.

 However, it was this alignment with the beautiful lady Paraguaçu, that encompasses the first political campaign run by a Brazilian woman.
-From this point forward I would even say this relationship was a principal reason that the majority of the Portuguese DIDN’T end up on a dinner plate.
+From this point forward some would even say this relationship was a principal reason that many Portuguese DIDN’T end up on a dinner plate.

-Born a Slave – Rocked Life as an All Powerful Mistress
+Born a Slave became an All-Powerful Mistress

 Xica da Silva was the baby of a slave and Portuguese colonist.
 She had a challenging life, nonetheless, she earned her own freedom and her children became members of the Portuguese court.